NCAS-CMS/cfa-conventions/source/cfa.md

 `file`

+* For each fragment, identifies the file in which it is stored.

-* Names the string-valued variable containing the URIs of the fragments.
+* Names the string-valued variable containing the URIs of the files containing the fragments.
 Each value identifies the external resource which contains the fragment.
 Fragments stored in the parent file must be represented by missing values.

 * The `file` term may be omitted if all fragments are stored as variables in the parent file.